It is critical that you make the right decision about who will handle what is probably your single largest financial investment.

 The more buyers your agent is working with, the better your chances are of selling your home quickly.
 It will also impact price because a Listing Agent with many buyers can set up an auction-like atmosphere where many buyers bid on your home at the same time.
 Ask them to describe the system they have for attracting buyers.

-9. Do you have a reference list of clients I could contact?
+9. Do you have video testimonials of clients you have worked with?

-10. What happens if I’m not happy with the job you are doing to get my home sold?
+10. What happens if I’m not happy with the job you are doing?

 11. How much business is repeat or referral business?